szczepq/azure-devops/README.md

   <img src="img/arguments.jpg" title="arguments" />
 </p>

-We are specyfying the image version here, this is better practise then just use `:latest` because latest image is always pointing to the newest one (that is created after each merge).
+We are specifying the image version here, this is better practise then just use `:latest` because latest image is always pointing to the newest one (that is created after each merge).
 It could be ok for your dev environment but not for sure for production one.
 <p align="center">